I’m afraid of bees. 🐝

 You win some, you lose some.
-So what’s the buzz (had to do it) about manuka honey and why would you put it on your face?!?
+So what’s the buzz (had to do it) about manuka honey and why the heck would you put it on your face?!?

 Manuka honey comes from the Australia/New Zealand area from the nectar of a manuka tree.
 It doesn’t taste that great like typical honey, but it has some pretty amazing benefits for your skin.